Rus268/StudentChatbott/README.md

-# StudentChatBott
+# StudentChatnott
-IBM Applied AI Chatbot Project
+An IBM Applied AI Chatbot Project was created on 29/10/2023 using Watson AI API.